Regularity and Koszul property of symbolic powers of monomial ideals: Preliminaries

-In the case of monomial ideals, we have a simple formula for the symbolic powers in terms of the minimal primary components (see \cite[Lemma 3.1]{HHT}). \begin{lem} With notation as above, for all $n\ge 1$, there is an equality
+In the case of monomial ideals, we have a simple formula for the symbolic powers in terms of the minimal primary components.
+It is immediate from the definition of symbolic power, and the fact that monomial primary ideals must be generated by powers of certain variables and monomials involving only of those variables. \begin{fact} With notation as above, for all $n\ge 1$, there is an equality